Famous cities in Italy list. The best cities in Italy - map of Italy with cities in Russian, the most beautiful, large Italian cities

 Cities of history

-The beaches of Italy
+Beaches of Italy

 • Previous photo 1/ 1 Next photo

-This is one of the most popular holiday countries among tourists from all over the world.
+This is one of the most popular holiday destinations among tourists from all over the world.
 The rich history of Italy, its colorful architecture, warm sea and beautiful beaches will appeal to everyone.
 This is a country of celebration, entertainment, sparkling wine and famous Italian cuisine.

 City of Rome

-During the Middle Ages, Venice, Florence, Milan, Genoa and other major Italian cities were independent communes with their own army, treasury and legislation.
+During the Middle Ages, Venice, Florence, Milan, Genoa and other large Italian cities were independent communes with their own army, treasury and legislation.
 It is not surprising that these "states", which are part of modern Italy, have retained many unique features that make them different from each other.
 What is known about them?

 Italian cities: Rome

 Interesting legends and traditions are associated with many places in the capital of Italy.
-For example, the custom tells visitors to throw a coin into the Trevi Fountain if they want to return to Rome.
+For example, custom tells visitors to throw a coin into the Trevi Fountain if they want to return to Rome.

 What is known about Venice